Japan's economy grows at fastest pace in a year on boost from inventory

 TOKYO Japan's economy expanded at its fastest pace in a year in January-March as business investment rose slightly, but goods piling up in factory warehouses posed a potential challenge to policy makers seeking to vanquish years of deflation.

-Private consumption, housing investment and exports all rose but at a feeble pace, leaving Tokyo with more work to do two years after a radical monetary stimulus program has brought only scant success.
+Private consumption, housing investment and exports all rose but at a feeble pace, leaving Tokyo with more work to do two years after a radical monetary stimulus programme has brought only scant success.

 "The growth number may look good on surface but there's not much to cheer about," said Yoshiki Shinke, chief economist at Dai-ichi Life Research Institute.